Raúl M. Arias-Marxuach: Failed nomination to court of appeals

 On November 13, 2020, President Trump announced his intent to nominate Arias-Marxuach to a seat on the United States Court of Appeals for the First Circuit.
 On November 30, 2020, his nomination was sent to the Senate.
 President Trump nominated Arias-Marxuach to the seat vacated by Judge Juan R. Torruella, who died on October 26, 2020.
+The nomination was considered controversial, as Trump had already lost the 2020 presidential election to Joe Biden when he announced it, although Arias-Marxuach himself was not controversial.
+Although he received a hearing before the Senate Judiciary Committee on December 16, 2020, no further action on his nomination was taken due to Republican Judiciary Committee chairman Lindsey Graham's opposition to processing the nomination out of committee during the lame-duck session of the 116th Congress.
 On December 16, 2020 a hearing on his nomination was held before the Senate Judiciary Committee.
-On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 3, 2021, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 Later that same day, his renomination was sent to the Senate.

 On February 4, 2021, his nomination was formally withdrawn by President Joe Biden.
-On May 12, 2021, President Biden nominated Gustavo Gelpí, the Chief Judge of the United States District Court for the District of Puerto Rico, to fill that seat, with his nomination being later confirmed by the Senate.
+On May 12, 2021, President Biden nominated Gustavo Gelpí, the chief judge of the United States District Court for the District of Puerto Rico, to fill that seat, with his nomination being later confirmed by the Senate.